Theological Perspectives On Creation

 In Judaism, creation is seen as the intentional act of God.
 The Hebrew Bible recounts the creation story in Genesis, highlighting Godโ€™s power and authority as the creator of the universe.
 Jewish perspectives on creation emphasize the notion of Godโ€™s ongoing involvement and care for the world, with a focus on ethical responsibilities and the pursuit of justice.

-See alsoย How To Study The Bible Effectively
+See alsoย How To Study The Bible For Discipleship

 Creation in Christianity